Kernelization and approximation of distance-$r$ independent sets on nowhere dense graphs: 2VC-Dimension of nowhere dense classes

 \section{2VC-Dimension of nowhere dense classes}

-In this section we prove Theorem~\ref{thm:vc2}, which we repeat for convenience.
-We remark again that our proof follows the lines of the work of Bousquet and Thomass{\'{e}}~\cite{BousquetT15}, who proved that the set system of all balls (of all radii) in a graph that excluded $K_t$ as a minor is bounded by $t-1$.
+In this section we prove \cref{thm:vc2}, which we repeat for convenience.
+We remark again that our proof follows the lines of the work of Bousquet and Thomass{\'{e}}~\cite{BousquetT15}, who proved that the 2VC-dimension of the set system of all balls (of all radii) in a graph that excludes $K_t$ as a minor is bounded by $t-1$.
 As noted in~\cite{BousquetT15}, this result was in turn based on the case of planar graphs considered by Chepoi et al.~\cite{ChepoiEV07}.

 \vc*

 \begin{proof} Assume there is a set $A=\{a_1,\ldots, a_t\}$ of size $t$ such that for all subsets $\{i,j\}\subseteq \{1,\ldots,t\}$ of size $2$ there is a vertex $v_{ij}$ with $\{u\colon \dist(u,v_{ij})\leq r\}\cap A=\{a_i,a_j\}$.
 For each subset $\{i,j\}\subseteq \{1,\ldots,t\}$ of size $2$, choose a vertex $u_{ij}$ so that: \begin{enumerate} \item $\dist(v_{ij},u_{ij})+\dist(u_{ij},a_i)\leq r$; \item $\dist(v_{ij},u_{ij})+\dist(u_{ij},a_j)\leq r$; and \item subject to Conditions \ref{p:i} and \ref{p:j}, $\max(\dist(u_{ij},a_i),\dist(u_{ij},a_j))$ is minimized. \end{enumerate} Observe that such $u_{ij}$ must exist since setting $u_{ij}=v_{ij}$ satisfies the first two conditions.